PetrKryslUCSD/MeshCore.jl/docs/src/guide/guide.md

 @test (nvertices(vertices), nshapes(shapes)) == (376, 996)
 ```
 Extract zero-dimensional entities (points) by a triple application of the
 `skeleton` function.
-Check that the number of shapes is equal to the number of
+Check that the number of shapes in the skeleton is equal to
-the vertices (in this particular skeleton they correspond one-to-one).
+the number of the vertices (in this particular skeleton they correspond
+one-to-one).
 ```
 bshapes = skeleton(skeleton(skeleton(shapes)))
 @test (nvertices(vertices), nshapes(bshapes)) == (376, 376)